dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

     can leverage information to mitigate the range negative impact
   - unraveling net neutrality may be helpful in this regard, though ...

+- A critical measure for domestic policy is the size of monetary supply in relation to annual federal deficits.
+  - Inflation-driven economic policy is highly unsustainable and will tank the credit ratings of nations.

+When debate over domestic policy is decided upon primarily emotional arguments citing anecdotal needs to help the poor, how do we assess sustainability of a developed nations' credit-driven policies?
+Reliance on inflation-driven policy can be mitigated through higher tax volume obtained through highly competitive enterprise.
+Still, in a closed system, one nation's economic expansion comes at the cost of another's lost opportunities to do the same.

 <a name="commodity-markets-and-resource-distribution" />